liferay/liferay-docs/develop/reference/articles/13-sample-projects/01-apps/03-service-builder-samples/03-service-builder-jndi.markdown

 This BLADE sample demonstrates two ways to access data from an external database defined by a JNDI data source.
 The first way is to extract data directly from the raw data source by explicitly specifying a SQL query.
-This technique is demonstrated by the `RegionLocalServiceImpl.useJDBC` method.
+This technique is demonstrated by the `RegionLocalServiceImpl.useJNDI` method.
 That method obtains the Spring-defined data source that's injected into the `regionPersistence` bean, opens a new connection, and reads data from the data source.
 This is the technique used by the sample application to write the data to Liferay's log.